rudderlabs/rudderstack-docs/destinations/marketing/gainsight_px.md

 ```

 {% hint style="info" %}
-In case the global context metadata is provided in the RudderStack dashboard (under **Global Context Mapping**) as well as the payload, the payload will take a higher precedence.
+In case the Global Context metadata is provided in the RudderStack dashboard (under **Global Context Mapping**) as well as the payload, the payload will take a higher precedence.
 {% endhint %}

 {% hint style="info" %}